This tutorial covers:

 test file, you can find it here.

-Just like that you are now able to test various inputs and outputs for your cake order commands.
+Just like that you can now test inputs and outputs for your cake order commands.

 Listing the cakes

-Testing the logic that handles cake rendering will be simple.
-You will provide a list of cakes and then assert it against the list of cakes rendered by your CLI.
+Testing the logic that handles cake rendering is simple.
+You provide a list of cakes and then assert it against the list of cakes rendered by your CLI.

 The full implementation: